-My personal fave: the guava and cheese tequeños from the Panna stand were to die for.
-If those are now gone, the Choripan from Novecento is really good (Argentine sausage topped with a yummy in-house salsa).
+My personal fave: While the sushi and ceviche from SuViche was good, a hungry ballpark visitor would be hard-pressed to top the Choripan from Novecento (Argentine sausage topped with a yummy in-house salsa).

 It’s somewhat ironic that this is a relatively low score considering I’ve only been really corked in a ballpark once in the past 20 years, and that was here.
 After a day on South Beach and a few (many?) pre-game suds, I found out it was Beerfest night at the stadium where, for a flat fee, one could enjoy 4oz samples of as many of the offered local brews as you wanted before First Pitch.
 I ended up “Century Clubbing” myself by enjoying around 25 4-oz samples in a 45-minute window (about 8 beers), only to feel the effects around the 4th inning.
 I still don’t remember much of the middle innings at all; I may have napped through them.

 The Marlins wanted to build this downtown but were forced to use the old Orange Bowl site.
-This is a more working-class residential area of Little Havana, 1.5 miles from bustling part of the neighborhood.
+This is a more working-class residential area of Little Havana, a mile from bustling part of the neighborhood.
 As such, there isn’t much in the way of pre-game entertainment; it’s more a “get in and get out” park.

 Except for the top of the line seats, tickets are imminently affordable and (obviously) easy to get.
 Onsite parking is reasonable as well, especially if bought in advance.
 Concessions are fairly standard, and craft beer is expensive, but your overall cost is lower than average which is impressive in an expensive city like Miami.